adap/flower/examples/simulation/README.md

 poetry shell
 ```

 Poetry will install all your dependencies in a newly created virtual environment.
-To verify that everything worked correctly you can run the following command:
+To verify that everything works correctly you can run the following command:

 ```shell
 python3 -c "import flwr"